hyperledger/bevel/platforms/shared/configuration/roles/setup/Readme.md

 #### Tasks Included
 ##### 1. Install Ambassador

 This task deploys the ambassador helmchart from ```platforms/shared/charts/ambassador``` directory.
-Additional Ambassador ports can be opened by providing comma-separated `network.env.ambassadorPorts` value in network.yaml.
+Additional Ambassador ports can be opened by providing `network.env.ambassadorPorts` values in network.yaml.

 ##### 2. wait for pods to come up
 This checks for the Ambassador Pods to come up.